denmch/hugo-blog/content/posts/ch-ch-changes.md

 date: 2018-02-12T20:09:50-08:00
 showthedate: true
 featured_image: /images/vigoda-stardust.jpg
-description: "Changing your shell to Fish and back."
+description: "Changing your shell to fish and back."
 ---

-I hadn't gotten around to reading Remy Sharp's command line book yet, so I bought his <a href="https://terminal.training/" target="_blank">terminal training course</a> when he put it on a flash sale.
-One of the new things he introduced me to there was changing my terminal's shell, and though he uses zsh (and gets to that next), he starts you with something I've never seen, but that's really cool: Fish.
+I hadn't gotten around to reading <a href="https://abookapart.com/products/working-the-command-line" target="_blank">Remy Sharp's command line book</a> yet, so I bought his <a href="https://terminal.training/" target="_blank">terminal training course</a> when he put it on a flash sale.
+One of the new things he introduced me to there was changing my terminal's shell, and though he uses zsh (and gets to that next), he starts you with something I've never seen, but that's really cool: fish.

 First, let's get one thing squared away: what's a terminal and what's a shell?